 What is a Smash in Table Tennis?

-The Smash is an offensive stroke in table tennis to force your opponent to go to backfoot.
+The Smash is an offensive stroke in table tennis to force your opponent to go to the backfoot.
 When the ball is high enough, players use the smash stroke by hitting the ball at shoulder height with a flat contact.
 The object of smash is to generate maximum speed, not spin.

 When you tend to smash the ball, also care for the timing of the stroke and the height of impact that will generate the maximum speed.

 Smash is of two types, one is a forehand smash and the other one is a backhand smash.

 How to Hit a Forehand Smash in Table Tennis

 Of the two types of smash, the forehand smash is more convenient to use in the games.
 When you tempt to hit a smash stroke, due to the high rise of the ball, you will get enough time to cover the area to make every smash as a forehand smash.